KarolFalkowski/laravel_article_system_project/README.md

 # Installation
 - install XAMPP (PHP 8.1.12)
-- add all file to \xampp\htdocs
+- add all files to \xampp\htdocs
 - start Apache and MySQL in XAMPP control panel
 - create a database called meczyki
-- import file meczyki.sql to database
+- import file meczyki.sql into database

-# Use
+# Usage
 - open http://localhost/Article_system/public/
 - In the menu you can choose to display or add articles